dougbtv/dougbtv.github.io/_posts/2017-09-20-crio-workflow.markdown

 $ ansible-playbook -i inventory/your.inventory fedora-python-bootstrapper.yml
 ```

 For your reference here's the inventory I used.
 This inventory can also be found in the `./inventory/examples/crio/crio.inventory` in the clone.
-Mostly this is here to show you how to set the variables in order to get this puppy (that is, kube-centos-ansible) to properly use Fedora, when it comes down to it.
+Mostly this is here to show you how to set the variables in order to get this puppy (that is, kube-ansible) to properly use Fedora, when it comes down to it.

 ```
 kube-master ansible_host=192.168.1.149